-The Department will continue to streamline management systems and focus available resources on the highest priority outcomes, including monitoring, to improve performance against FMP outcomes, within the context of setting state-wide priorities for conservation and land management.
+The Department will continue to streamline management systems and focus available resources on the highest priority outcomes, including monitoring, to improve performance against FMP outcomes.

 Commission commentary and recommendations

 The mid-term review of performance indicators for the FMP considered the status of 49 measures to indicate the achievement or otherwise of performance targets for 24 KPI.
 About 80 per cent of performance targets were achieved or largely met, with 16 per cent of performance measures or success criteria only met in some cases, and four per cent of performance targets not achieved or not progressed.